heungky/nnAudio_tutorial/README.md

-# On-the-fly audio processing using nnAudio
+# Build a deep neural network for the keyword spotting (KWS) task with nnAudio GPU audio processing

 ### Step-by-step tutorial of how to use nnAudio to tackle the the keyword spotting (KWS) task